soorajps1/DBMS-Security/README.md

-The provided code is an implementation of the Bat Algorithm for feature selection in the context of a classification problem using a RandomForestClassifier.
-Here's a breakdown of the code:
+Implementation of the Bat Algorithm for feature selection in the context of a classification problem using a RandomForestClassifier:

 1. **Data Generation and Splitting:**
    ```python